ThamKienYang/UECM3033_assign3/report.md

 Put your graphs here and explain.

-The two graph below is the graph of the solution for ODE system with scipy.integrate.odeint with y0(0) equal to 0.1.
+The two graph below is the graph of the solution for ODE system with scipy.integrate.odeint with y(0) equal to 0.1.
+The first graph is the prey-predator(y) against time,t.
+The red line is the number of prey against time, while the blue line represent the population of predator against time.
+The second graph is predator(y1) vs prey(y0).
+Both of the graph show that the number of prey and the number of predator are inversely relationship.

 ![y_against_t.png](y_against_t.png)